Cutoff on Graphs and the Sarnak-Xue Density of Eigenvalues: Introduction

-A special case is when the graph is a Ramanujan graph, which means that $\lambda\le2\sqrt{q}/\left(q+1\right)$, then the upper bound on the diameter is $2\log_{q}\left(n\right)+O\left(1\right)$, proved by Lubotzky, Phillips and Sarnak (\cite{lubotzky1988ramanujan}).
-The Alon-Boppana theorem states that Ramanujan graphs are asymptotically the best spectral expanders, and it seems like there are no known better bounds on the diameter using spectral methods.
-Recently, it was proven by Lubetzky and Peres (\cite{lubetzky2016cutoff}) and independently by Sardari (\cite{sardari1diameter}) that when one considers the \emph{almost-diameter} of a Ramanujan graph $X$, it is $\left(1+o\left(1\right)\right)\log_{q}\left(n\right)$, which is, up to the $o\left(1\right)$ factor, an optimal result.
+A special case is when the graph is a Ramanujan graph, which means that $\lambda\le2\sqrt{q}/\left(q+1\right)$.
+The Alon-Boppana theorem states that Ramanujan graphs are asymptotically the best spectral expanders.
+Then the upper bound on the diameter is $2\log_{q}\left(n\right)+O\left(1\right)$, as proved already by Lubotzky, Phillips and Sarnak (\cite{lubotzky1988ramanujan}).
+Recently, it was proven by Lubetzky and Peres (\cite{lubetzky2016cutoff}) and independently by Sardari (\cite{sardari1diameter}) that when one considers the \emph{almost-diameter} of a Ramanujan graph $X$, i.e., the distance between most of the pairs of vertices in the graph, it is bounded by $(1+\epsilon)\log_{q}\left(n\right)$, which is, up to the $\epsilon$ factor, an optimal result.
 In \cite{lubetzky2016cutoff} it is also shown that the simple random walk on $X$ exhibits cutoff in the $L^{1}$-norm.
+The same results hold for a sequence of graphs that are almost-Ramanujan, i.e., for every $\epsilon>0$ and $n$ large enough, they satisfy $\lambda\le2\sqrt{q}/\left(q+1\right)+\epsilon$.

+In practice, there are very few families of $(q+1)$-regular graphs that are known to be Ramanujan or almost-Ramanujan.
+For example, the question is completely open for the graphs underlying Theorem~\ref{thm:Example}, or other natural families of graphs we discuss below.
+It is widely believed that those graphs are almost-Ramanujan, but proving it seems to be currently out of reach.
+As a corollary, they should have an optimal almost-diameter and exhibit a cutoff of the simple random work.
+We refer to the work of Rivin and Sardari (\cite{rivin2019quantum}) for those conjectures and some experimental verification of them.

-We show, following the work of Sarnak and Xue (\cite{sarnak1991bounds}) on multiplicities of automorphic representations and recent results on random walks on hyperbolic surfaces (\cite{sarnak2015lettermiller,golubev2017cutoff}), that results of similar strength can be proven if one only assumes expansion and certain density of eigenvalues.
-This density property is a relaxation of the Ramanujan assumption, and is also equivalent to a natural combinatorial path counting property (see Definition~\ref{def:weak-inj-radius}).
+In this work, we show that some of the corollaries can be proved by replacing the Ramanujan condition with a weaker spectral \emph{density condition}.
+The density condition is based on the work of Sarnak and Xue (\cite{sarnak1991bounds}) on multiplicities of automorphic representations.
+More importantly, as Sarnak and Xue showed in the context of Lie groups of rank $1$, the density condition is also equivalent to a natural combinatorial path counting property, see Definition~\ref{def:weak-inj-radius} and Theorem~\ref{thm:SX-equivalence}, allowing us to prove that it holds in many situations.